Avril112113/WhyB-Spec/spec.md

 }
 ```

-# Subscribables
+# Subscriptions
-Subscribables are used to get information updates from the backend without the need to ask for them, see [Subscriptions](#Subscriptions)
+Subscriptions are used to get information updates from the backend without the need to ask for them, see [Subscriptions](#Subscriptions)
-The following are available subscribables
+The following are available Subscriptions.

 ## **`device_created`**
 **Event Source:** Global